-Mail In Treasury General Account (MITGA) – An over the counter TGA deposit mail program administered by a commercial bank.
-This program allows Federal agencies to mail TGA deposits when access to a local FI is unavailable.
+Mail In Treasury General Account (MITGA)—An over the counter Treasury General Account (TGA) deposit mail program that allows federal agencies to mail TGA deposits when access to a local FI is unavailable.

 If an agency receives funds that must be deposited under another ALC, it must:

-(2) Classify the transaction to its budget clearing account F3875.
+(2) Classify the transaction to its budget clearing account F3875; and

-(3) IPAC funds to the ALC for which the funds were deposited.
+(3) Intra-Governmental Payment and Collection funds to the ALC for which the funds were deposited.

 Agency depositors must keep records of checks received, including the following information:

 If a check is lost, mutilated, or destroyed, refer to the instructions in TFM Volume I, Part 5, Chapter 5000, Section 5035 (Uncollected, Lost, Destroyed, and Mutilated Checks).